 Recently, the Financial Crimes Enforcement Network (“FinCEN”) adopted a final rule on Customer Due Diligence (“CDD”) Requirements for Financial Institutions.
-As a result, firms will be required to address the new requirements within their AML program.
+As a result, firms will be required to address the new requirements within their Anti-Money Laundering (AML) programs.
 Firms must be in compliance with its provisions by May 11, 2018.

 Initially, firms’ AML programs were required to meet, at a minimum, the statutorily enumerated “four pillars” that were established by the Bank Secrecy Act (BSA).
 The four pillars included the following: